jbaesner/yala/README.md

-                         in the provided file take precedence over the default $HOME/.yala/config file and are superseeded by command line options -u, --updateMode        the update mode to use, one of [force ask never], default: force -h, --help              show this help
+                         in the provided file take precedence over the default $HOME/.yala/config file and are superseeded by command line options -u, --updateMode        the update mode to use, one of [force ask never], default: force -s, --split             if the log file contains multiple server starts, this option will split the server.log into multiple files with the names
+                         <SERVER_LOG>.yala-split.<nn>
+ -h, --help              show this help
 ```